mkkekkonen/homepage-xyz/src/assets/md/frontPage.md

 I'm Maija Kekkonen, a software engineer and a web/mobile developer from Finland.
 I have experience in developing single page web apps and browser-based/hybrid mobile applications.

 React is the technology I'm most familiar with.
-I have experience is backend development too, technologies being ASP.NET and Django.
+I have experience in backend development too, technologies being ASP.NET and Django.

 Before choosing information technology as my career I studied agriculture and equine (horse) industry.
 This brings multi-disciplinary knowledge to my skill set.